She walked slowly into the room and looked John straight in the eye.

-The one thing that gave me comfort was that I’m insured out the wazoo (thanks to my wife) so I’d be ok financially if something sinister had been found.
+The one thing that gave me comfort was that I’m insured out the wazoo (thanks to my wife) so my family would be ok financially if something sinister had been found.

-You can look at cancer life insurance in two ways:
+You can look at cancer cover in two ways:

 For some age groups, the cost of cancer only cover is half that of full serious illness cover.

 Imagine you buy a serious illness policy that covers you for a rake of illnesses.
 You then take scissors to that policy and cut away all the illnesses until you’re just left with the cancer part.

 That’s what cancer cover is.

-It covers you for cancer like a normal specified serious illness policy…but at a much lower cost than full cover.
+It contains the same cancer cover as a standard specified serious illness policy…but at a much lower cost.

 It offers a full payout for invasive cancer (cancer that has spread beyond the layer of tissue in which it developed and is growing into surrounding, healthy tissues) but also offers a partial payout for less severe cancers such as :

 So let’s say you take out €100,000 cancer cover and get invasive cancer – the insurer will pay you the full €100,000 tax-free.

-If your cancer is less severe cancers and falls into the partial payment category the insurer will pay you €15,000.
+If your cancer is a less severe cancer and falls into the partial payment category the insurer will pay you €15,000.